Production manager (Unscripted TV)

 Who does a production manager work with?

 Production managers report directly to the production executive or head of production, but on larger productions may work to a line producer.
-They lead the production coordinators, production secretaries and production runners.
+They lead the production coordinators, production assistants and production runners.
 They collaborate with the series producer throughout a production and liaise with edit producers regarding the use of archive or copyrighted material.

 How do I become a production manager

 You need several years of experience working in TV production to become a production manager.
 A good way in is to start as a runner, receptionist or personal assistant, specifically one that works in the production management office, and then progress through this department.
-You can then get to work as a production secretary and then a production coordinator before becoming a production manager.
+You can then get to work as a production assistant and then a production coordinator before becoming a production manager.
 This is a good role for people who have acquired business or project management skills in another industry and who want to move into TV.

 At school or college: